 I worked closely with the founder Bev Stephenson to produce the artwork for their range of Angel of the North inspired chocolate.
 The aim was to represent the iconic sculpture while maintaining a handmade feel.

-I've been trying to get out and about more to sketch some local landmarks and places around my community.
+I've been getting out and about sketching some local landmarks and places around my community.
 I usually just do a few quick sketches in pencil or pen and then bring them back to my studio to work into them using different mediums.

 These are a few I have been working on recently.
-I'm hoping to get out more this year and capture some of the stunning natural and historical places around the North East- Not forgetting the interesting people enjoying them!
+I'm aiming to capture some of the stunning natural and historical places around the region.
+Not forgetting the interesting people enjoying them!